jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 }
 ~~~~

-Although, being loosely typed, in Javascript there is no protection
+As a loosely typed language, Javascript gives no protection
-against using arrays to contain disparate object, by sensible convention
+against using collections to store disparate types but by sensible convention
-the items will usually be of some common type.
+this is avoided.
 Likewise in JSON,
-although type is a loose concept, on some level the elements of an array
+although type is a loose concept, on some level the items in a collection
 will generally be of the same type.
-This allows a sister convention seen
+This allows tje sister convention seen
-in the below example, whereby each of a list of items are typed
+in the example below, whereby each of a list of items are typed
 according to the key in the grandparent node which maps to the array.

 ~~~~ {.javascript}